-At first sight, it looks like there are no common issues or problems between IoT and MES clients.
-MES clients have fewer limitations, especially in processing power and storage capacity.
-This statement suggests that one can assume that any kind of deployment strategy is convenient for MES clients.
-It could be said this from a strictly technical perspective, but when including different business requirements, it turned out that deployment at the MES level must be carefully designed, too.
-Furthermore, the main building blocks for both clients are similar (Fig. 5).
-In both client types, regardless of different implementation technologies, Communication, data collection, and the processing block could suffer from the same problem.
-The problems with the low energy level are related to IoT, while the MES clients could suffer from synchronization and compatibility problems.
+393 At first sight, it looks like there are no common issues or problems between IoT and 394 MES clients.
+MES clients have fewer limitations, especially in processing power and 395 storage capacity.
+Stating that one can assume that any kind of deployment strategy is 396 convenient for MES clients.
+It could be said this from a strictly technical perspective, but 397 when including different business requirements, it turned out that deployment at the MES 398 level must be carefully designed, too.
+Furthermore, the main building blocks for both 399 clients are similar (Figure 5).
+In both client types, regardless of different implementation 400 technologies, Communication, data collection, and the processing block could suffer from 401 the same problem.
+The problems with the low energy level are related to IoT, while the 402 MES clients could suffer from synchronization and compatibility problems.

-Noticing this, we realize that the deployment strategy defined for IoT nodes could apply to MES clients and be enriched with the experience through the ERP client deployment project as presented in Table 1.
-Blue/green deployment could be used if the destination node has enough storage space.
-The difference would be in the specific implementation technology, but the concept will remain the same.
-Additionally, an intermediate buffer, defined at the IoT node level, could be safely applied to the MES level.
-The MES nodes implementation is based on the concept from the IoT level and then enriched with additional features that will bring even further benefits to the MES level.
+403 Noticing this, we realize that the deployment strategy defined for IoT nodes could 404 apply to MES clients and be enriched with the experience through the project of ERP 405 client deployment. but the concepts used for IoT nodes could be applied to the MES 406 nodes.
+As it has been presented in Table 1.
+Blue/green deployment could be used if the 407 destination node has enough storage space.
+The difference would be in the specific 408 implementation technology, but the concept will remain the same.
+Additionally, an 409 intermediate buffer, defined at the IoT node level, could be safely applied to the MES 410 level.
+The MES nodes implementation is based on the concept from the IoT level and 411 then enriched with additional features that will bring even further benefits to the MES 412 level.

-Traditionally, the MES nodes usually used some of the classic deployment methods-recreate or rolling deployments.
+413 Traditionally, the MES nodes usually used some of the classic deployment methods- 414 recreate or rolling deployments.
 Such an approach has been acceptable in recent years.
-Still, due to the manufacturing shift towards Industry 4.0, users started looking at the re-installation process connected with downtime as a problem.
-In the case of rolling-like deployment, the issue relates to a long waiting period until the new version becomes fully available.
+415 Still, due to the manufacturing shift towards Industry 4.0, users started looking at the re-416 installation process connected with downtime as a problem.
+In the case of rolling-like 417 deployment, the issue relates to a long waiting period until the new version becomes fully 418 available.